ScienceOxford/choose-your-own-adventure/README.md

 # choose-your-own-adventure
-Files for the 1.5h Creative Computing Club session, Code Adventure
+Files for the 1.5h Creative Computing Clubs, 'Code Adventure' (Online) and 'Code Your Own Adventure'

 *Developed by [ScienceOxford](https://scienceoxford.com) for educational purposes.
 Please give credit where applicable.
 <br>We love seeing what you've created, so tag us when you share! [@ScienceOxford](https://twitter.com/scienceoxford)*